malinhjartstrom/polypharmacy/README.md

 <code>c19_survival_explainability.py</code> <br>
   - Beeswarm plot for the most important features for one-year mortality prediction <mark>(averaged SHAP values as input instead of an Explanation object)</mark>
-  - Scatter plots with a LOESS curve and a 95% confidence interval (averaged SHAP values as input instead of an Explanation object)
+  - Scatter plots with a LOESS curve and a 95% confidence interval  <mark>(averaged SHAP values as input instead of an Explanation object))</mark>
   - Clinically important reference values are highlighted on the LOESS curve when applicable
   - SHAP hazard ratios with 95% confidence interval showing the feature importance for a range of feature values